Multiflexxx/find-a-gamer/Planning/planning01.md

 - Language German

 #### Situation
-> I play games, but I don't have many friends.
-So I want to find people, to play with
+> I play games, but I don't have many friends, who play these games.
+I play 4 hours a day.

+#### Goal
+> I want to find people, to play with or meet in general.